Best Income Protection Insurance For Contractors In 2024

 How can Insurance Hero Help?

-• Access a team of professional brokers who are experts in the field of contractor income insurance protection.
-All our staff understand expertly what this policy covers and have a direct line and email, ensuring you have personalised contact when you most need it.
+- Access a team of professional brokers who are experts in contractor income insurance protection.
+All our staff understand expertly what this policy covers and have a direct line and email, ensuring you have personalised contact when you need it most.

-• As a broker, we have more substantial negotiating power when dealing with insurers and can provide lower premiums than if you go direct
+- As brokers, we have more substantial negotiating power when dealing with insurers and can offer lower premiums than if you go direct.

-• Our caring team will fully support you during the claim process should you make a claim ensuring the income protection for contractors process is efficient, enabling you to get a prompt payout.
+- Our caring team will fully support you during the claim process should you make a claim, ensuring the income protection for contractors process is efficient and enabling you to get a prompt payout.

 Income Protection for Contractors – Understanding the Main Policy Features

-As a contractor, your broker should craft a policy that is relevant to your situation.
-If you understand what is relevant to you, it will help you make an informed decision before committing to start a plan.
+As a contractor, your broker should craft a policy relevant to your situation.
+Understanding what is relevant to you will help you make an informed decision before starting a plan.

 Below are both standard terms and additional features that you should know.
 Your broker may be a generalist and not understand the intricacies of working as a contractor or specific medical inclusions that may be relevant to your circumstances.